PhilipRieck/WpfAppBar/Readme.md

 What is it?
 ----------
-A helper for turning a WPF window into an "AppBar" like the windows taskbar.
+A helper for turning a WPF window into an "AppBar" like the Windows taskbar.
 I hope you're not writing any applications that need to do this, but if you are, hopefully this library will help.

 How do I use it?
 ----------------
-To use, just call this code from anywhere within a normal wpf window (say a button click or the initialize).
+To use, just call this code from anywhere within a normal WPF window (say a button click or the initialize).
 Note that you can not call this until AFTER the window is initialized, if the HWND hasn't been created yet (like in the constructor), an error will occur.

 ```C#
 //Make the window an appbar: